 This trial can be seen as a dress rehearsal for the show trials that would be held between 1936 and 1938.
 Ukrainian director Sergei Loznitsa (A Gentle Creature, Donbass, and more) used original archive material to present the trial as a treacherous theatre performance, a kammerspiel setting out how a murderous political system arises.

-Director Sergei Loznitsa will be interviewed after the film by Rialto programmer Marek Stolarczyk.
+Director Sergei Loznitsa will be interviewed prior to the film by Rialto programmer Marek Stolarczyk.
 Please take note: this interview will be in English.